 A man mutters this to me in perfect English as I walk down the once-elegant Calle 23 in downtown Havana.
 He is the very last customer waiting in a Kafkaesque line that wraps around the block and doubles back on itself twice.
-The afternoon is stiflingly hot.
-Two police officers are hassling a nearby teenager because he took off his T-shirt.
+The afternoon is stiflingly hot, and two police officers are hassling a nearby teenager because he took off his T-shirt.

-"But that’s why things here are so safe," the man continues, much louder this time.
-I’m confused until I realize another cop is standing behind me.
-He wandered over after spotting a Cuban nacional talking to me—an American gusano.
-"Very safe, very safe.
-You know, because the police do such a good job!"
+“But that’s why things here are so safe!” the man continues, much louder this time.
+I’m confused until I realize another cop is standing behind me, having wandered over after spotting a Cuban nacional talking to me, an American gusano.
+“Very safe, very safe.
+You know, because the police do such a good job!”

 The officer gives him a long, hard stare, then wanders away.
-I take my place at the end of the line next to my new buddy, who says his name is Yaniel.
+And so I take my place at the end of the line next to my new buddy, who says his name is Yaniel.

 She then points to a tiny building surrounded by a well-kept patio and leafy trees offering respite from the blistering mid-summer sun.
-There is no line at this Coppelia stand and, sitting in the shade are several happy, relaxed-looking people, enjoying their ice cream.
+There is no line at this Coppelia stand, and sitting in the shade, enjoying their ice cream, are several happy, relaxed-looking people.

 This, in a nutshell, is what having two currencies has done to the already dysfunctional Cuban economy for the past 20 years.
 The good news is that the government is finally attempting to fix it.
 The bad news is that millions of Cubans could lose their life savings in the process.

 Cuba is the only country on earth that prints two currencies.
-When the Soviet Union fell in the early 90s, Havana's subsidies from the USSR were cut off.
+When the Soviet Union fell in the early 1990s, the subsidies the USSR had been sending to Havana were cut off.
 As a result, Cuba suffered a devastating 35 percent drop in its GDP.
-The situation on the ground was dire.
-In Con Nuestros Propios Esfuerzos (With Our Own Efforts), a 300-page volume of everyday survival strategies distributed in the early 90s by the publishing arm of the Revolutionary Armed Forces, Cubans were offered helpful instructions for how to make shampoo out of rum and "sausages" made of nylon stockings stuffed with seasoned grapefruit rind.
+The situation on the ground was dire; in Con Nuestros Propios Esfuerzos (With Our Own Efforts), a 300-page volume of everyday survival strategies distributed in the early ’90s by the publishing arm of the Revolutionary Armed Forces, Cubans were offered helpful instructions for how to make shampoo out of rum, and for a recipe for “sausages” made of nylon stockings stuffed with seasoned grapefruit rind.